Andrew Levy: Unfiltered

 In August 2017, Levy joined S.E.
 Cupp's Unfiltered on HLN as a panelist and senior producer.
 He left when the show changed its format after a move to CNN in 2018.

 The New Abnormal

 In 2021, Levy joined The Daily Beast podcast, The New Abnormal, as a co-host with Molly Jong-Fast.

 Twitter wars

-In 2011, Levy had an infamous Twitter war with Chris Brown When somewhat forced to make an apology to Brown, he chose the platform of Red Eye.
-Levy said:"`I'd like to apologize to Chris Brown and to his fans, who are known as Team Breezy.
+In 2011, Levy was involved in a Twitter war with Chris Brown.
+When somewhat forced to make an apology to Brown, he chose the platform of Red Eye.
+Levy said:

+I'd like to apologize to Chris Brown and to his fans, who are known as Team Breezy.
 To Mr. Brown, I apologize for referencing the fact that you beat the crap out of Rihanna.
 It was disrespectful of me to draw attention to the fact that you put your girlfriend in the hospital.
-And further, it was not my place to make people remember that you beat a woman with your fists, leaving her with multiple facial contusions, a bloody nose, and a split lip.…
+And further, it was not my place to make people remember that you beat a woman with your fists, leaving her with multiple facial contusions, a bloody nose, and a split lip. ...